Why Millennials Are So Behind In Investing

 For millennials who have the dream but not the means, hearing someone say “Save as much as you can, as often as you can, as early as you can” can trigger eye-rolls at best, and resentment at worst.

 But what if “as much as you can” meant $10 a month into a high-yield savings account?
 Compound interest is a powerful thing, especially when you start early.

-If you’re interested in the stock market but scared to take the leap, SoFi’s approach to investing (SoFi Invest) gives you access to a real human who can give you the basics and guide you, then turn you over to an automated advisor to keep your portfolio working hard for you.
+If you’re interested in the stock market but scared to take the leap, SoFi’s approach to investing (SoFi Invest) gives you access to a real human who can give you the basics and guide you, then turn you over to an automated advisor to keep your investment account portfolio working hard for you.

 You’ll also gain access to an entire community of savers who face the same hurdles, and share the same goals, as you.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.